dwdas9/home/articles/MicrosoftFabric/CaseStudy-Json-DeltaLake.md

 ## Background

-In this guide, I'll show you two things:
+Here, I'll show you two things:

 1. How to connect Fabric or Azure Data Factory (ADF) to your local file system using an on-premises gateway.
 2. How to use a simple, no-code method to automatically copy JSON files into a Delta Lake table.